Álex Abrines

-Alejandro "Álex" Abrines Redondo (born August 1, 1993) is a Spanish professional basketball player for FC Barcelona of the Spanish Liga ACB and the EuroLeague.
-Standing at 6 ft 6 in (1.98 m), he plays the shooting guard and small forward positions.
+Alejandro "Álex" Abrines Redondo (born 1 August 1993) is a Spanish former professional basketball player.
+He spent most of his career playing for FC Barcelona of the Liga ACB and the EuroLeague, acting as team captain for several seasons.
+Standing at 6 ft 6 in (1.98 m), he mainly played the shooting guard and small forward positions.
+Abrines has won three Spanish League championships with FC Barcelona in 2014, 2021 and 2023.
+He was selected for the EuroLeague Rising Star Award in 2016.

+Born in Palma de Mallorca, Spain, Abrines began his career with CB Axarquía in 2010, playing professionally till 2025.
+He joined Baloncesto Málaga in 2011 and was loaned back to Axarquía in the 2011–12 season.
+Abrines moved to FC Barcelona in 2012.
+He declared for the 2013 NBA draft and was selected 32nd overall by the Oklahoma City Thunder.
+After three more seasons with FC Barcelona, Abrines joined the Thunder in 2016 and played three seasons with the team.
+He returned to FC Barcelona in 2019.

+Abrines has represented Spain internationally since his junior years.
+Abrines won a bronze medal with Spain at the 2016 Summer Olympics.

 Professional career

-Spain
+Spain (2010–2016)

 Between 2010 and 2012, Abrines played for Clínicas Rincón and Unicaja.
 He was traded to Spanish club FC Barcelona in July 2012.

-On June 27, 2013, Abrines was selected by the Oklahoma City Thunder with the 32nd overall pick in the 2013 NBA draft.
+On 27 June 2013, Abrines was selected by the Oklahoma City Thunder with the 32nd overall pick in the 2013 NBA draft.

-On May 19, 2015, Abrines re-signed with Barcelona until 2019.
+On 19 May 2015, Abrines re-signed with Barcelona until 2019.
 In May 2016, he was named the EuroLeague Rising Star.
 He played four seasons for Barcelona, winning three titles with the club – one Spanish ACB league championship, one Spanish King's Cup, and one Spanish Supercup.
-On July 19, 2016, Abrines parted ways with Barcelona.
+On 19 July 2016, Abrines parted ways with Barcelona.